About the Photographer

 Prairie Vistas Gallery

-There is two-hour parking along Douglas, plus several spaces in the lot just east of my building.
+There is free parking along Douglas, plus several spaces in the lot just east of my building.
 The gallery is wheelchair-accessible at the front door.

 ALL RIGHTS RESERVED